altipla-consulting/logging/README.md

 ### Changing the log level

 By default the log level is `debug`.
-You can change it by passing a `level` field to a new child logger.
+It can be changed creating a new child logger with a `level` field configured:

 ```ts
 import { logger } from '@altipla/logging'